lzumeta/flex-mod-training-loads-recu-injuries/README.md

 This is the accompanying code repository for the research paper:

-*"Flexible modelling of time-varying exposures and recurrent events to analyze training loads and injuries"*.
+*"Flexible modelling of time-varying exposures and recurrent events to analyze training loads effects in team sports injuries"*.

 ## Session info